 B.A. in Anthropology

-A major in anthropology consists of a minimum of 33 hours of coursework: 21 hours of core courses in anthropology and an additional 12 hours of elective courses at the 2900 level or above in anthropology.
-Also required are 18 hours of course work in a related field, at least 9 credits of which are at the 3/4000 level.
+A major in anthropology consists of a minimum of 33 hours of coursework: 21 hours of core courses in anthropology and an additional 12 hours of elective courses at the 2100 level or above in anthropology (9.0 hours of electives must be at the 3000 and 4000 levels in anthropology).
+Also required are 18 hours of course work in a related field(s), at least 9.0 credits of which are completed at the 3000 & 4000 levels.

 The undergraduate major of 33 hours must include the following: